neptune-ai/docs/docs/organizing-and-exploring-results-in-the-ui/experiment-dashboard/single-experiment.rst

 - **Parameters**: Displays parameters uploaded to the experiment during experiment creation.
 - **Details**: Displays additional metadata information.

-For more information about the experiment data that is logged, see `Logging to Neptune <../learn-about-neptune/experiment_tracking.html#logging-to-neptune>`_.
+For more information about the experiment data that is logged, see :ref:`Logging to Neptune <guides-logging-data-to-neptune>`.

+..
+External links

 .. |Youtube Video| raw:: html